-Informed Sport is a global testing and certification programme which provides assurance to athletes that products carrying the Informed Sport mark have been tested for prohibited substances and manufactured to high-quality standards.
+Informed Sport is a global testing and supplement certification programme which provides assurance to athletes that products carrying the Informed Sport mark have been tested for prohibited substances and manufactured to high-quality standards.
 Informed Sport tests every single batch of a product before it's released to market.
 After certification, we continually blind test to further ensure the integrity and the safety of the product.

 Research has shown that some supplement products may be contaminated with low levels of steroids, stimulants or other substances which are prohibited by WADA (World Anti-Doping Agency) and other sporting bodies.
-Informed Sport aims to work closely with supplement manufacturers and suppliers by providing high-quality analytical testing to minimise the incidence of product contamination and banned substances finding their way into sport.
+Informed Sport aims to work closely with supplement manufacturers and suppliers by providing high-quality analytical testing and certified supplements to minimise the incidence of product contamination and banned substances finding their way into sport.

 The Informed Sport programme was established in 2008 by one of the world's leading doping control laboratories, LGC (formerly HFL Sport Science).
-Although LGC has been testing supplements since 2002, it became clear that there was a need for a comprehensive certification programme which not only tested products for banned substances but also ensured that manufacturing facilities had the highest quality standards.
+Although LGC has been testing supplements since 2002, it became clear that there was a need for a comprehensive certification programme that not only tested products for banned substances but also ensured that manufacturing facilities had the highest quality standards.

-Informed Sport certification is voluntary for supplement companies who wish the certify some, or all, of their products onto the programme.
+Informed Sport certification is voluntary for supplement companies who wish to certify some, or all, of their products onto the programme.
 Once certified, products can carry the Informed Sport logo or on-pack descriptor.
 Athletes who see the Informed Sport mark on a product can be assured it has undergone a rigorous screening programme for banned substances in sport and is safer for use.
 We always recommend verifying a product's batch number by performing a quick search on our website.
 You can search by batch number, brand name, product name and formulation.

-LGC is accredited to ISO/IEC 17025, a globally recognised standard relating to laboratories and test procedures.
+The LGC supplement testing lab is accredited to ISO/IEC 17025, a globally recognised standard relating to laboratories and test procedures.
 LGC hold accreditation for a broad range of analytical testing, including the analysis of nutritional supplements for banned substances.
 LGC has held accreditation for supplement analysis since 2003 and is frequently inspected by the accreditation bodies UKAS (the United Kingdom Accreditation Service - LGC laboratory number 1187) and A2LA (the American Association for Laboratory Accreditation - LGC certificate no. 3244.01).
 During inspections, analytical methodology and validation data are independently assessed by a third-party auditor/expert, providing confidence to brands and consumers alike that methodology and analytical procedures meet some of the most stringent certification standards possible.

 Accreditation held by LGC covers all common supplement matrix types (e.g. powders, liquids, bars, gels, capsules, tablets, etc.), with test procedures having defined method capability/reporting levels.